brc7/brc7.github.io/_posts/2021-04-11-near-neighbor-problems.md

 ### Relaxations

 How could we go about relaxing the nearest neighbor problem?
 We could simply allow a few of the top $$K$$ entries to be incorrect, as if we'd randomly replaced some of the top neighbors with different points.
-But the randomized version of the exact KNN problem is asymptotically no easier than the original problem [1], so we need to adjust the problem in a different way.
+But the randomized version of the exact KNN problem is asymptotically no easier than the original problem,[^1] so we need to adjust the problem in a different way.
 One way is to allow some "wiggle room" in the distance between the neighbors and the query.

 **c-Approximate K-Nearest Neighbor (C-KNN):** Solve the KNN problem, but it's okay if you return a point within $$C$$ times the distance from the query to the $$i$$-th nearest neighbor instead of the exact $$i$$-th nearest neighbor.

-It turns out that for many algorithms, the hardness of search strongly depends on the distance between the query and the neighbors [2].
-The search is easiest when the neighbors are close to the query, but harder when the neighbors are at a greater distance.
+It turns out that for many algorithms, the hardness of search strongly depends on the distance between the query and the neighbors.[^2] The search is easiest when the neighbors are close to the query, but harder when the neighbors are at a greater distance.
 This behavior means that any variation of the KNN problem (including C-KNN) is coupled in deep and unpleasant ways with the dataset and query.

 For example, the nearest $$K$$ points from the dataset may be within a very small distance for some queries (and therefore easy to locate).
 In other cases, the neighbors may be very far away (requiring us to search through a large volume of empty space).
 In order to prove bounds on the query time, we have to introduce a notion of "query difficulty" to the problem statement.